vinaykumarnair/gcpflaskonvm/README.md

 3) Set firewall rule as shown below
 Name: gcp-vm-instance-1 , source filter : IP ranges 0.0.0.0/0, open TCP port 5000

 4)  SSH into your VM instance and use command nano update.sh , this will open a blank file.
-Copy below code into it and save
+Copy below code into it and save.
+This will install all the necessary software required .

 ```shell
 #! /bin/bash